Roscoe Conkling: Hayes administration

 Conkling and President Rutherford B. Hayes got off to a rocky start after Hayes named William M. Evarts, a New York opponent of Conkling's machine, as secretary of state.
 In addition to elevating a Conkling critic, the appointment precluded Conkling's ally Thomas C. Platt from joining the cabinet as postmaster general on grounds of regional diversity; traditionally, only one cabinet member could come from a state.

-In April 1877, Secretary of the Treasury John Sherman appointed a commission, chaired by John Jay (lawyer), to investigate the New York Custom House.
+In April 1877, Secretary of the Treasury John Sherman appointed a commission, chaired by John Jay, to investigate the New York Custom House.
 The investigation brought to light extensive irregularities in the service, showing that the federal office holders in New York were rather a large army of political workers and that their positions were secured by and dependent upon their faithful service on behalf of New York City politicians.

 After Conkling returned from a European vacation, he took an active part in the 1877 New York state campaign.
 He and Platt were openly critical of the Hayes administration at the state convention, passing a number of resolutions endorsing Grant over the objection of reformer George William Curtis.
 Conkling gave a lengthy speech denouncing Curtis, Hayes, and reformers and praising Grant.
+His views were expressed in an 1877 pamphlet The Constitution, and presidential elections.

 The Conkling-Hayes conflict peaked in December 1877, when Hayes nominated Theodore Roosevelt Sr. and L. Bradford Prince to replace Chester Arthur and Alonzo Cornell as the Collector and Naval Officer, respectively, of the Port.
 The appointments were made on the basis of findings of corruption at the Port of New York by a commission of independent, anti-Conkling Republicans.
 The nominations were rejected by a vote of 25 to 32, with six Republicans voting for and two Democrats voting against.
 After the vote, a disagreement between Conkling and Senator John Brown Gordon of Georgia nearly resulted in a duel between the two men, but their friends defused the situation.

 Nevertheless, Hayes suspended Arthur and Cornell's service on July 11, 1878, and appointed Edwin Atkins Merritt and Silas W. Burt during the congressional recess.
 Both were confirmed when Congress reconvened in February.

+Conkling supported Hayes in opposing the Bland-Allison bill, which called for the remonetization of silver.
+Hayes eventually vetoed the bill, but then Conkling did little to stop a Senate override.

+In 1879, he authored the booklet The extra session of 1879.
+What it teaches and what it means; speech of Roscoe Conkling in the Senate of the United States, April 24, 1879.